gieseke/bufferkdtree/docs/examples.rst

 The main purpose of the buffer k-d tree implementation is to speed up the querying phase given both a large number of reference and a huge number of query points.
 The next data example is based on astronomical data from the `Sloan Digital Sky Survey <http://www.sdss.org/collaboration/citing-sdss>`_ (the data set will be downloaded automatically):

 .. literalinclude:: ../examples/astronomy.py
-    :start-after: # Licence: GNU GPL (v2)
+    :start-after: # License: GPL v2
     :end-before: def run_algorithm(algorithm="buffer_kd_tree", tree_depth=None, leaf_size=None):

 Note that four devices (with ids 0,1,2,3) of the first platform (with id 0) are used in this case.

+.. admonition:: Platform ID and Devices

+    Most likely, you will have to adapt these numbers!
+A common setting is *plat_dev_ids = {0:[0]}*, i.e., the first OpenCL platform and the first OpenCL device are used.

 The helper function defined next is used to time the runtimes needed for the training and testing phases of each method:

 .. literalinclude:: ../examples/astronomy.py
     :start-after: n_neighbors = 10